 Dependent Care – FSA

-A dependent care FSA is a pretax benefit account used to pay for dependent care services such as day care, preschool, summer camps and nonemployer-sponsored before or after school programs.
-Funds may be used for expenses relating to children under the age of 13 or incapable of self-care who live with the account holder more than half the year.
+A dependent care FSA is a pretax benefit account used to pay for dependent care services such as day care, preschool, summer camps and non-employer sponsored before or after school programs.
+Funds are eligible for expenses relating to children under the age of thirteen or incapable of self-care who live with the account holder more than half the year.

 The dependent care FSA maximum, which is set by statute and is not subject to inflation-related adjustments, is $5,000 a year for individuals or married couples filing jointly, or $2,500 for a married person filing separately.
 Married couples have a combined $5,000 limit, even if each has access to a separate dependent care FSA through his or her employer.

 AMT Rates, Exemptions, & Phaseouts

 Net Investment Income Tax & Additional Medicare Tax

 Net investment income (NII) includes dividends, rents, interest, passive activity income, capital gains, annuities, and royalties.
 Passive pass-through income is subject to the NII tax.